frodal/Texture2Abaqus/docs/README.md

 # Texture2Abaqus

 Generates Abaqus include files from the crystallographic texture of an alloy for crystal plasticity finite element analyses.
-The generated texture can be random, generated from orientation data, X-ray polefigure data or an EBSD scans.
+The generated texture can be random, generated from orientation data, X-ray polefigure data or an EBSD scan.

 ![Mesh](Mesh.png "Example of the grain structure generated with Texture2Abaqus")